Tadoba Safaris Price Chart

 Moharli Safari Zone :- Moharli is the best known tourism for tiger spotting, popular for giving shelter to the highest density of tiger in its territory.
 Open Jeep safari is the most feasible option to explore the rich diversity of flora and fauna of the TATR.
 Jeep safari rides passes through the densely forested area of the park where there is increased chances of spotting the rare wild species of tigers along with the other animals.

-Kolara Safari Zone :- The Kolara zone is very much liked for its distinct topography and the greater possibility of spotting rarest of the wild animal species which are comparatively lower in this zone.
+Kolara Safari Zone :- Kolara is another famous zone in Tadoba National Park, after Moharli Zone.
+This zone, too, has a significant density of the tiger population.
+This zone is very much liked for its distinct topography and the greater possibility of spotting the rarest of the wild animal species, which are comparatively lower in this zone.
 The Possible entries in this zone are through Madnapur, Shirkheda, Alizanza and Bellara gates.

-Khutwanda Safari Zone :- Among the top three core zones of the Tadoba National Park, Khutwanda Safari Zone is one of them, located very close to the Moharli Gate and easily accessible from Nagpur and Chandrapur.
-It is bordered with the beauty of flora and fauna and a wildlife resort around it.
+Khutwanda Safari Zone :- Khutwanda Zone is also counted among the best zones of Tadoba.
+This gate is located close to the Moharli Entry Gate.
+It is easily accessible from Nagpur and Chandrapur.
+The zone is embellished by the beauty of flora and fauna, and a wildlife resort surrounds it.

 tadoba safari zones